 Master of Social Work Program

-Beginning fall 2017, Auburn University will offer a Traditional Master of Social Work (MSW) Program, followed by an Advanced Standing Program beginning summer 2018.
-Our MSW program will prepare students for advanced clinical social work practice with a focus on the areas of health and mental health with an emphasis on health disparities, prevention, and policy.
+Auburn University offers a Master of Social Work (MSW) Program.
+Our MSW program prepares students for advanced clinical social work practice with a focus on the areas of health and mental health with an emphasis on health disparities, prevention, and policy.

 The admission requirements for the MSW program are consistent with the Graduate School.
 To be considered for admission to the MSW program, students must meet the following requirements.